mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 I generally only dock web browsers and VS code windows.
 Everything else is just a floating window that I only use briefly.

-It felt like a dumb indulgence when I bought it, but I do find it legitimately useful.
-I've run into several situations where it's good to have at least three panes.
-Like one window for my IDE, one window for the browser to load the web app I'm working on, and one window to look up information about what I want to do next.
+It felt like a needless extravagance when I bought it, but I do find it legitimately useful.
+I've run into several situations where it's been helpful to have three windows side by side all dedicated to the same task.

 ## Wrap up